Math Gran Prix: Reception

-In a January 1983, review the British computer games magazine TV Gamer described the game as "certainly a lot more entertaining than its predecessor, Basic Maths".
-A review in the January 1983 edition of Tilt magazine, a French video games magazine, gave the game 2/6 for graphics and 4/6 for interest, saying that the game might even be of interest to adults.
+In a January 1983 review, the British computer games magazine TV Gamer described the game as "certainly a lot more entertaining than its predecessor, Basic Maths".
+A review in the January 1983 edition of Tilt, a French video game magazine, gave the game 2/6 for graphics and 4/6 for interest, saying that it might even be of interest to adults.

 Reviewing the game in 2017 in the book The A-Z of Atari 2600 Games: Volume 2, Kieren Hawken described the game as "nothing more than a curio.
 An ugly and very unexciting curio at that!" and gave the game 3/10 overall.

 Menno Deen, in a PhD thesis for the Eindhoven University of Technology, cited Math Gran Prix as "an example of the restrictive nature of early edutainment titles of the 80s", stating that the game's lack of player autonomy does not impart motivation to learn.
-He furthermore stated that Math Gran Prix and other mathematics edutainment games: "adopt the instructional model of the explainer and instructor, focusing on skill mastery and correct performances" rather than facilitating experimentation or exploration, the latter two of which he argued are more conducive to learning.
+He furthermore stated that Math Gran Prix and other mathematics edutainment games "adopt the instructional model of the explainer and instructor, focusing on skill mastery and correct performances" rather than facilitating experimentation or exploration, the latter two of which he argued are more conducive to learning.